 Beyond changing the linguistic text, game localization experts are able to alter graphics.
-With
+With Phoenix Wright a similar interaction occurred between numerous people spanning from Capcom's development team to the external translation agency.
+According to Judd:

-Phoenix Wright a similar interaction occurred between numerous people spanning from game and made suggestions like 'hey, this needs to be changed,' and 'this looks a little bit weird'...
+Everyone [at Bowne Global and in Capcom's internal localization team] had played the original game and made suggestions like 'hey, this needs to be changed,' and 'this looks a little bit weird'...
 And then [the producer] went over to the [development] team and talked about what graphically could be changed.
 For every change it's going to cost a certain amount of money.
 And then [the producer] came back with a list.
 (Judd, 2013)